allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 ### 3.4.
 Business Characteristics <a name="business"></a>

 The SBA dataset contains some business characteristics that might be influential in the performance of loans.
 Specifically,
-* New business? - the assumption is established business have a proven record of success with longer-term customers, operation workflow, etc.  In contrast new businesses are unproven and might not weather economic ups and downs as well.
+* __New business__ - the assumption is that established business have a proven record of success with longer-term customers, operation workflow, etc.  In contrast new businesses are unproven and might not weather economic ups and downs as well.
 However, calculated data indicates otherwise:

 |              | New Biz | Established Biz |
 |--------------|--------:|----------------:|
 | Default Rate |  18.60% |          17.11% |

-* Franchised? - similar to the new business, one can argue that business with a franchised model might have a lower risk to default on loans.
-This is because franchised businesses tend to have established business plans, target clientiles, smoothed supply chains, etc.  Yet the calculated data indicates otherwise:
+* __Franchised__ - similar to the new business consideration, one might argue that business with a franchised model might have a lower risk to default on loans.
+This is because franchised businesses tend to have established business plans, target clientiles, smoothed supply chains, etc.  Yet the calculated data indicates non-franchised businesses only have marginally higher default rates than their franchised couterparts.

 |              | Franchise | Non-Franchise |
 |--------------|----------:|--------------:|
 | Default Rate |    15.16% |        17.68% |

-* Number of Employees? - below is a quartile table.
+* __Number of Employees__ - below is a quartile table of comparison.
 It seems that Non-default loans have slightly more employees.
 Perhaps bigger in size?

 | Quartiles    | Default | Non-Default |
 |--------------|--------:|------------:|